keepsake journal

-Family reunion story games: Activities that spark real conversations
+Family reunion story games that spark real conversations

 Seven low-tech, high-heart activities that turn your next family reunion into a storytelling retreat and leave you with recordings, notes, and keepsakes.